-Both the full Council and the Council Executive met regularly during 2021.
+Both the full Council and the Council Executive met regularly during 2022.
 In addition, there were a number of other subcommittees of the Council which had specific tasks and which reported back to the Council.
-Mr Wayne Leach resigned after 3 years of service on Council.
+Ms Sarah Harmston and Rev Stephen Gardner resigned during the year.

-The Class of 2021 achieved outstanding HSC results despite two years of COVID-19 upheaval.
-Meriden was ranked 12th in the 2021 HSC Ranking published by the Sydney Morning Herald with a median ATAR of 92.05 and several students receiving full marks in their subject.
-The students' results are testament to their resilience, tenacity, hard work and optimism.
+The Class of 2022 achieved outstanding HSC results.
+Meriden was ranked 17th in the 2022 HSC Ranking published by the Sydney Morning Herald with a median ATAR of 90.5.
+Below is a summary of some of the HSC highlights of the Class of 2022.